barrettab/AIND_AI_Sudoku_Solver/README.md

 # AIND_AI_Sudoku_Solver

 Quickstart Guide
-YOU ONLY NEED TO WRITE CODE IN solution.py.

 Follow the instructions in the classroom lesson to install and configure the aind Anaconda environment which includes several important packages that are used for the project.
 OS X or Unix/Linux users can activate the aind environment by running the following (Windows users simply run activate aind):